 4.1 For best results set air controls as shown in Diagram 6.

-- 4.2 Place firelighters, or paper, and dry kindling wood on the grate. - 4.3 Light the paper or firelighters, see Diagram 7.
+- 4.2 Place firelighters, or paper, and dry kindling wood on the grate (Multi-fuel version) or firebed (Woodburning version). - 4.3 Light the paper or firelighters, see Diagram 7.